Governance at St John’s

 Excalibur Safeguarding Officer & Pupil Premium Lead

-A science teacher with a Geology background.
-Maeve has taught in Wiltshire schools for 20 years.
-Current responsibilities are as Designated Safeguarding Lead and Pupil Premium champion.
+A science teacher with a Geology background, Maeve has taught in Wiltshire schools for 20 years.
+Current responsibilities at St John’s Marlborough are as our Designated Safeguarding Lead and Pupil Premium champion.

 Mr T Nicholls BA (Hons), PGCE, MA, NPQH

 After gaining a BA(Hons) in Sport Science Tom then qualified as a PE teacher at Exeter University and enjoyed many years in this role, progressing to being the Director of Physical Education at St John’s.
 Further development followed through an MA in Educational Management and completion of the NPQH and a number of different roles have been fulfilled.
 Tom has recently moved to the pastoral system working directly with the Heads of Year and Key Workers, overseeing all areas of Student Welfare within the College system.

 Assistant Vice Principal – Curriculum and Student Engagement